SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/leadership.md

 ### Software
 The software subteam writes code for the robot with goals to create as many autonomous functions as effectively as possible.
-It's always trying to pioneer the next evolution in FRC robot programming—currently, the software subteam is living on the bleeding edge by using the programming language Kotlin with IntelliJ and Gradle.
+It's always trying to pioneer the next evolution in FRC robot programming.
+Currently, the software subteam is living on the bleeding edge by using the programming language Kotlin with IntelliJ and Gradle.
 In addition to its other responsibilities, the software subteam is also responsible for making the driver station as effectual and